bsampietro/weirdy/README.md

 *Number*
 Max chars on the exception's message to show on not specific message places, like mail subject or exceptions list.

+#### application_path_key
+*String*
+String with a keyword identifying some part or the whole application path.
+Used to identify and put exception application lines in bold when showing the backtrace.
+Otherwise it will only use Rails.root, which might change between releases if you are using for example capistrano to make your deployments.
+Suppose you are using Capistrano, then "/path/to/your/app/releases" is a good value for this string, or just "releases", but there might be some other line in your backtrace that has that string, so try to be the more specific that is possible.
+Weirdy will just ask for string#include for each line in the backtrace.

 To avoid repeating Weirdy::Config, you can use this block as it was shown above: